Horacjusz/AVS_TASK/README.md

 - The entire project is easily portable to most embedded platforms, thanks to built-in mockups of otherwise problematic standard functions.
 - The program is scalable — it supports any number of roads, as long as they are listed in `common.h`.
-- Vehicles are allowed to turn back to the road they came from (e.g., north → north), enabling flexible routing.
+- Thanks to its simplicity and modular structure, the application is easy to extend with additional features.

 ---